How Email Lost the War to Battle-Tested Messaging

 What does this mean for business?

 According to last year’s ubisend report, nearly 70 percent of those surveyed would rather make initial contact with a company via messaging as opposed to email.
 Businesses that seize this opportunity to connect with customers via messaging can do so in a variety of ways.
 They can use social platforms like Facebook Messenger, and in-app messaging platforms that keep customers inside the company’s app.
-Either way, it’s important to provide maximum convenience and an optimized user experience for everything from proactive customer engagement to support.
+Either way, it’s important to provide maximum convenience and an optimized user experience.

 Want to learn more?